Camera f Stops Explained or WT f …

 Depth of field is an important part of the artistic side of photography.

-If you can enhance the bokeh to allow your main subject to stand out you will go a long way to achieving your goals.
+In portraiture, for example, if you can enhance the bokeh (soft background) to allow your main subject to stand out your photos will produce that “WOW” factor.

 Alternatively in something like landscape photography you want as much of the foreground and the background to be in focus.
-For this you need to select a small aperture (large number) such as f 11 or f 16.
+For this you need to select a small aperture (large number) such as f 11 or f 16 as I did in the landscape image pictured above.

-Being able to control the depth of field is one of the main reasons that a large percentage of photographers select ‘Aperture Priority’ as the shooting mode.
+Controlling the depth of field is one of the main reasons photographers select ‘Aperture Priority’ as the shooting mode.
 Those that use it prefer to get the depth of field right and then adjust everything else accordingly.

 To do this correctly you do need to understand your camera and lens combination.